hyperledger/bevel/platforms/hyperledger-indy/images/indy-node/README.md

 ## Blockchain Automation Framework Indy indy-node Docker image
-Docker image for Indy node of Stewards.
+Docker image of an Indy node (runs using a Steward identity)

 ### Build
 Ideally, the build of the image should be run from this directory.<br>